Taconic State Parkway: Westchester County

 The Taconic continues north through a minimally developed area of low hills, past another exit serving Pleasantville, and then across another town line into New Castle.
 Route 100 returns to parallel the highway on the west again, then joins NY 133 at the next exit, serving Ossining and Millwood.
 About a half mile (0.5 mi) north of that exit, northbound traffic can also exit, and southbound traffic enters, at Pines Bridge Road.

 The roadways grow far apart over the next mile before coming together again at the NY 134 exit, as Turkey Mountain, one of the Manhattan Hills, looms ahead.
 The Taconic then enters Yorktown, the last town along the Taconic in Westchester County, and split again until they are 1500 ft apart, with neighborhoods and houses between them, to the two bridges over New Croton Reservoir, part of the New York City water supply system.
 Once on the other side, in the town of Yorktown, they converge again to their previous width.
 The next exit, at Underhill Avenue, provides access to downtown Yorktown and the reservoir.

 Past the Baldwin Road exit a half mile (0.5 mi) north of Underhill, the Taconic curves westward along the south side of Mohansic Lake.
 When the road returns to a northerly course, an exit allows entrance to Franklin D. Roosevelt State Park.
 It is followed by the Crompond Road (U.S. Route 202 or US 202 and NY 35) exit, which serves Peekskill to the west as well as Yorktown.
-Just beyond it Bear Mountain Parkway, a legacy of the Taconic's original planned route and purpose, leaves to the west as the road drops into a wide valley carved by a tributary of the Hudson, the first place where the road begins to respond to the increasing relief of the landscape.
+Just beyond it, the Bear Mountain State Parkway, a legacy of the Taconic's original planned route and purpose, leaves to the west as the road drops into a wide valley carved by a tributary of the Hudson, the first place where the road begins to respond to the increasing relief of the landscape.

 The Taconic then passes through undeveloped woods, part of another local park, and under a footbridge carrying a hiking trail.
 Curving northeast, the exits for NY 132 and US 6 (recently improved), with residences on either side of the parkway, herald Shrub Oak and Jefferson Valley.
 A short distance past that exit, the parkway crosses into Putnam County.

 Putnam County

-The road narrows shortly after the county line in the town of Putnam Valley, with the roadways reverting to two lanes and the shoulders replaced by soft curbs, in preparation for the rugged terrain of the next 12 mi.
+The road reverts to a four-lane expressway narrows shortly after the county line in the town of Putnam Valley, with the shoulders replaced by soft curbs, in preparation for the rugged terrain of the next 12 mi.
 From this point north, the original design of the Taconic is still intact for the most part, aside from safety improvements like the removal of all at-grade intersections.
 Curves become sharper, with the widest having a radius of 11459 ft.
 It remains generally level for the first 2 mi, past the Bryant Pond Road exit serving Mahopac.
 The land around the road is heavily wooded and less developed than in Westchester.